Forsaken (1991-present): a Doom Metal band from Fgura, Malta.

-oom metal band Forsaken, featuring Leo Stivala (vocals), Albert Bell (bass), Sean Vukovic (guitars), Mario Ellul (Keyboards) and Simeon Gatt (drums) has remained one of the most consistent and long-standing bands in Malta's underground scene throughout its eleven year existence.
+oom metal band Forsaken, featuring Leo Stivala (vocals), Albert Bell (bass), Sean Vukovic (guitars), Daniel Magri (R.I.P.
+2001 of cancer; guitars), Mario Ellul (Keyboards) and Simeon Gatt (drums) has remained one of the most consistent and long-standing bands in Malta's underground scene throughout its eleven year existence.
 The band started out as progressive metallers Blind Alley and the initial line-up, formed in September 1990, featured Leo Stivala (vocals), Cay Schembri (ex-Fall Out; keyboards), Kevin Azzopardi (guitars), Simeon Gatt (drums) and Tony Azzopardi (bass).

 The band adopted the name Forsaken shortly after the recruitment of ex-Kremation and ex-Vandals bassist Albert Bell in July 1991.
 The new line-up set about writing new material that displayed a wide array of Metal-oriented influences.
 Forsaken's first live performance was at the Radio Hall in Hamrun, Malta on Friday September 13, 1991, co-headlining a gig with local thrashers Manslaughter and Extremity.
 After the live debut, the band released its debut demo, Requiem.
 The demo was a low-budget affair recorded in three days towards the end of December of that year, with Marcel (ex-Beheaded; vocals) handling the production.
 Requiem received favorable reviews.
 It also culminated in a deal with the French underground independent label 'Arkham Productions'.